Genomics-HSE/VGsim/docs/source/Command line.rst

      - Meaning
    * - -it or --iterations
      - int
-     - number of iterations (default is 1000)
+     - maximal number of iterations (default is 1000)
    * - -s or --sampleSize
      - int
-     - number of sample (default is None)
+     - maximal number of samples (default is None)
    * - -t or --time
      - float
-     - time for stopping simulation (default is None)
+     - maximal simulated time for epidemics, do not confuse with the run time (default is None)
    * - -seed or --seed
      - float
      - random seed
    * - -pm or --populationModel
-     - path to two file
+     - two files
      - population model: a file with population sizes etc, and a file with migration rate matrix
    * - -su or --susceptibility
-     - path to file
+     - file
      - susceptibility file
    * - -st or --suscepTransition
-     - path to file
+     - file
      - susceptibility transition file
    * - --sampling_probability
-     - None
+     - float [0.0, 1.0]
-     - #TODO
+     - the probability that an infection case is sampled
    * - -nwk or --createNewick
      - None
      - Create a newick file of tree *.nwk